 While most of us are quick on our feet to get that Tarot reading, only a few have in-depth knowledge of its basis.

-As such, in this article, we’ll be pointing out how Tarot readings can be related to the archetypes.
+As such, in this article, we’ll be pointing out how to improve your Tarot reading with archetypes.
 As an archetype in itself, Tarot symbolism carries with them a strong sense of meaning and purpose.

 Instead of seeing them as is, getting a good grasp of tarot card meanings can bring a better sense of understanding.